catppuccin/zellij/README.md

 **There are two ways to use this colour scheme:**

+> Colour scheme is also provied by zellij itself.
+You can check zellij [theme gallery](https://zellij.dev/documentation/theme-gallery.html#catppuccin-latte).

 **Using zellij configuration file**

 1. Copy the contents of [`catppuccin.yaml`](https://github.com/catppuccin/zellij/blob/main/catppuccin.yaml) into your own zellij configuration file.
 The `catppuccin` entry inside of `themes` can be added to your already existing themes.